So Fine (Ike & Tina Turner album)

-So Fine is a studio album by Ike & Tina Turner released on Pompeii Records in 1968.
+So Fine is a studio album by R&B duo Ike & Tina Turner.
+The album was released on Pompeii Records in July 1968.
+It is the first of two albums the duo released on the Pompeii label.

 Content and release

-So Fine was the first album released on the Pompeii label.
+So Fine was the first album released by Pompeii Records.
 It features a remake of Ike and Tina's debut single "A Fool in Love".
-The duo also cover "Shake a Tail Feather" by The Five Du-Tones and "So Fine" by Johnny Otis.
+The duo also covered "Shake a Tail Feather" by The Five Du-Tones and "So Fine" by Johnny Otis.
 Three songs on the album "Bet'cha Can't Kiss Me (Just One Time)", "It Sho Ain't Me", and "Too Hot to Hold" were written by Mack Rice.

+Two songs, "Bet'cha Can't Kiss Me (Just One Time)" and "So Fine" had been released on Ike Turner's label Innis Records.
+Innis was acquired by Pompeii Music Corp. in 1968.

 Of the five singles released from the album only "So Fine" charted.
-Released by the Pompeii subsidiary, Innis Records, it reached No. 50 on the Billboard R&B Singles chart and No. 117 on Bubbling Under The Hot 100 in 1968.
+Released by Innis in March 1968, it reached No. 50 on the Billboard R&B Singles chart and No. 117 on Bubbling Under The Hot 100 in 1968.

 Critical reception

+The album received positive reviews.
+Music journalist Mike Jahn wrote So Fine is "one of the best soul albums ever made."
+Dave Donnelly wrote for the Honolulu Star-Bulletin that "the soul-searing pair demonstrate that they are among the raunchiest of the new breed."

 Billboard (July 13, 1968): "This exciting fare, for Ike and Tina know how to infuse their soul performances with drive and spirit.
-In addition to the title song, "So Fine", there are "You're So Fine", the classic "Ain't Nobody's Business", "We Need an Understanding", and others.
-The [background vocals] are by the Ikettes.
+In addition to the title song, 'So Fine,' there are 'You're So Fine,' the classic 'Ain't Nobody's Business,' 'We Need an Understanding,' and others.
+The [background vocals] are by the Ikettes."

 Cash Box (July 20, 1968): "Singing with zest and energy, Ike and Tina Turner render a solid set of potent ditties.
-Among the offerings, in addition to the title tune, are "Shake a Tail Feather", "Ain't Nobody's Business", and "A Fool in Love".
+Among the offerings, in addition to the title tune, are 'Shake a Tail Feather', 'Ain't Nobody's Business', and 'A Fool in Love'.
 The vital performance turned in by the duo augurs good things to come for this stirring package."

-Record World (August 10, 1968): "This couple found a groove a few years back and they've been working it—like an endless gold lode—since then.
-Their new single 'We Need an Understanding' is here with other sizzling numbers.
-Could be a very big package."

 Reissues

 So Fine was reissued as Too Hot to Hold by Pickwick/33 Records in 1974.
-It was also included on the 1974 double album The Great Album Of Ike And Tina Turner released by Disques Festival in France.
+It was also included in the 1974 double album The Great Album Of Ike And Tina Turner released by Disques Festival in France.

-So Fine was digitally remastered and included in the 3-CD compilation The Complete Pompeii Recordings (1968–1969), released by Goldenlane in 2016.
+So Fine was digitally remastered by Goldenlane Records and included in the 3-CD compilation The Complete Pompeii Recordings (1968–1969) in 2016.